EzrealGUO/Perceptron-and-Movement-Prediction/README.md

 # Perceptron-and-Movement-Prediction
-Implementation of Percceptron Algorithm and Real-world Task
+Implementation of Perceptron Algorithm and Application on Real-world Task